fletchermoore/drill/README.md

 This addon adds "Drill" to the Tools menu.
 This option creates a Filtered deck, very similar to other filtered decks, except cards reviewed with Drill are not scheduled.
 Cards are sorted into sets by tags.
 From the overview page, you select a tag to study.
-This launches the reviewer, and you merely goes through all the cards with that tag once and then return to the overview page.
+This launches the reviewer, and you merely go through all the cards with that tag once and then return to the overview page.
 You can then choose another tag, and so on.